-(5) No dental office shall be the site for the administration of enteral, parenteral, or pediatric moderate sedation without being issued a moderate sedation site certificate by the Missouri Dental Board.
+(3) No dentist shall administer enteral and/or parenteral conscious sedation at a dental office unless the office has been issued a site certificate by the Missouri Dental Board.
+No dental office shall be the site for the administration of enteral and/or parenteral conscious sedation without being issued a site certificate by the Missouri Dental Board.
 This site certificate shall be renewed by June 1 every five (5) years from the year of issuance.
-The dentistin-charge is responsible for submitting the application and maintaining the documentation as required in sections (12) and (14) of this rule.

-(6) If the primary administrator of enteral, parenteral, or pediatric moderate sedation in a dental office is a certified registered nurse anesthetist, the operating dentist must possess the appropriate moderate sedation permit for the service being provided.

-(7) If the primary administrator of enteral, parenteral, or pediatric moderate sedation in a dental office is an anesthesiologist or a certified registered nurse anesthetist, the operating dentist must order the anesthesia services and is responsible for the readiness of the dental office, preoperative patient evaluation and appropriate medical consultations, the coordination of and emergency preparedness of the sedation team, and the maintenance of appropriate records.
+The dentist-in-charge is responsible for submitting the application and maintaining the documentation as required in sections (8) and (10) of this rule.
+(4) If the primary administrator of enteral and/or parenteral conscious sedation in a dental office is an anesthesiologist or a nurse anesthetist, the dentist must order the anesthesia services, is responsible for the readiness of the dental office, preoperative patient evaluation and appropriate medical consultations, the coordination of and emergency preparedness of the sedation team, and the maintenance of appropriate records.
 The dentist must evaluate the patient prior to the procedure, remain in the dental office, and evaluate the patient prior to discharge.

-(8) To qualify for a permit to administer enteral moderate sedation, a dentist shall-
+(5) To qualify for an enteral conscious sedation permit, a dentist shall:

-(A) Document satisfactory completion of-
+(A) Document satisfactory completion of:

-1. An enteral moderate sedation training course consistent with the American Dental Association Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students; or
+1. Training consistent with Part I and Part III of the American Dental Association (ADA) Guidelines for Teaching the Comprehensive Control of Pain and Anxiety in Dentistry; or

-2. An ADA-accredited post-doctoral training program that affords training necessary to administer enteral moderate sedation; or
+2. An ADA accredited post-doctoral training program that affords training necessary to administer enteral conscious sedation; or

-3. An enteral moderate sedation course approved by the Missouri Dental Board;
+3. An enteral conscious sedation course approved by the Missouri Dental Board; and

-(B) Document-
+(B) Document completion during the past five (5) years of-

-1. Current certification in Advanced Cardiac Life Support (ACLS); and may be carried forward into the renewal cycle; and
+1. An Advanced Cardiac Life Support (ACLS) course; or

-2. Completion during the past five (5) years of a minimum of fifteen (15) hours of other board-approved continuing education pertaining to airway management in sedated patients.
+2. A minimum of fifteen (15) hours of other board-approved continuing education pertaining to medical emergencies, anesthesia complications, or patient management while under sedation.

-3. Additional hours, not to exceed five (5), acquired beyond the required number
+3. Additional hours, not to exceed five (5), acquired beyond the required number may be carried forward into the renewal cycle.